Rerun tests on GitLab

 BrowserStack Test Reporting & Analytics lets you rerun failed tests directly from the dashboard after you integrate GitLab.
 This removes the need to manually trigger pipelines.

-Configure GitLab integration to enable pipeline triggers
+Configure the GitLab integration

-- Create a GitLab personal access token (PAT): In GitLab, go to User > Preferences > Access Tokens > Add new token.
-Set an expiry date and select only the minimal scope (recommended: api) required for triggering pipelines.
-For details, see GitLab docs on personal access tokens.
+- Create a GitLab personal access token.
+In GitLab, go to User settings > Access tokens > Add new token, set an expiry date, and select only the minimal scope needed to trigger pipelines.
+The

-- In your target repository
+- In your target repository, confirm that the

 Trigger reruns